athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 1. [Conclusion](#conclusion)

 <aside class="blog-post__note">I assume readers have a level of familiarity with ClojureScript, JavaScript and React.
-Please also note that understanding Reagent at this level is not required to be productive in Reagent.
-This kind of knowledge can become valuable when seeking to understand fundamental concepts of why and how Reagent does what it does.</aside>
+Please also note that understanding Reagent at this level is not required to be productive in Reagent.</aside>

 ## A Pseudoclassical Pattern